How to Improve Digestion

 4. Avoid Eating Late

 Limit eating meals late at night or before bed.
 If you are going to sleep, then your digestive system is going to sleep too!
-Eating close to bedtime not only puts stress on your digestive system while you are trying to sleep, but can inhibit good sleep given your body is trying to stay active and keep digestion going.
+Eating close to bedtime not only puts stress on your digestive system while you are trying to sleep but can inhibit good sleep given your body is trying to stay active and keep digestion going.

 5. Stay Hydrated

 Keeping the body hydrated has multiple health benefits, but is especially beneficial to the digestive system as it helps promote good elimination.
-Hydration of the colon promotes peristalsis; the wave like motion that keeps food flowing and moving in the right direction.
+Hydration of the colon promotes peristalsis; the wave-like motion that keeps food flowing and moving in the right direction.
 When functioning normally, food moves through the digestive system every 24 hours, achieving 2 to 3 bowel movements per day – imagine that!
 As a rule of thumb, you should consume a minimum of 0.5 ounces of water per pound of body weight per day.
-Best practice is to ensure that you are drinking water throughout the day and not all at once.
+The best practice is to ensure that you are drinking water throughout the day and not all at once.
 It is best to consume water between meals and limit liquids with meals as it can dilute digestive juices in the mouth and stomach required for the digestive process.

 6. Cleanse the Diet

-When you consume a refined, processed or sugar rich diet you are providing the body with an all-you-can-eat buffet of ‘bad’ bacteria.
+When you consume a refined, processed or sugar-rich diet you are providing the body with an all-you-can-eat buffet of ‘bad’ bacteria.
 This kind of bacteria has a negative effect on digestion, impairs the process and slows transit time; enter constipation.
 An overgrowth of bad bacteria will contribute to fermentation, yeast and fungus overgrowth in the colon which can cause gas, bloating, constipation, impair absorption and can increase toxin absorption into the bloodstream.